ScruffyTheMoose/TTT_ML/README.md

 ![Pandas](https://img.shields.io/badge/pandas-%23150458.svg?style=for-the-badge&logo=pandas&logoColor=white)

-`TicTacToe ML` is a research repository looking at different approaches to training machine learning algorithms to play Tic Tac Toe.
+`TTT ML` is a research repository looking at different approaches to training machine learning algorithms to play Tic-Tac-Toe (TTT).

 ### Models folder
 This folder contains Jupyter Notebooks were we are building and evaluating different machine learning models.